-Air New Zealand has a guiding principle that “we will be the customers' airline of choice when travelling to, from and within New Zealand.”
+Air New Zealand has a guiding principle that “we will be the customers' airline of choice when traveling to, from and within New Zealand.”

-To assist you in making the choice to fly with us, we have summarised some of our commitments to you in this customer service plan.
+We want your decision to fly with us to be an easy one so this Customer Service plan outlines our commitment to you.
 Our own internal policies and procedures have you in mind and support the uniquely kiwi style of customer service that Air New Zealander’s are known for.
-Please note this plan applies to flights to, from and within the United States only.
+Please note that certain aspects of this plan applies to flights to, from and within the United States only.

 - Lowest fares